jonian/libretro-tanuki3ds/README.md

 - QE: roll
 - Left Shift (hold): move slower
 - Right Shift (hold): move faster

+Note that the freecam only works when hw shaders are enabled.

 ## Building
 You need the following dependencies installed to build and run: